tweag/python-monorepo-example/2017-11-16-linear-streams.md

 we want to treat Java references linearly to make sure that they are promptly deleted when they are no longer used, hence the requirement to have the parameter `m` be a linear monad.

+For a concrete example, let us consider a function that modifies the values produced by a Java iterator.
+The Java iterator is first marshaled to a Haskell stream, then we apply a function to each element in the stream, and finally we marshal the stream back to another Java iterator.

 ```Haskell
 -- IOL is a linear version of the IO monad.